 Bronchiolitis is a viral infection that affects small breathing tubes in the lungs called bronchioles.
 The infection causes these tubes to become narrowed by mucus and inflammation.

 Bronchiolitis can be caused by many different viruses, but it’s most often caused by a virus called respiratory syncytial virus (RSV).
-This virus spreads through sneezing, coughing or personal contact.
+This virus spreads through sneezing, coughing or hand contact.

-As bronchiolitis develops, your child’s breathing might become fast and laboured and her cough might get more severe.
+As bronchiolitis develops, your child’s breathing might become fast and laboured and the cough might get worse.

-You might notice signs that your child is working hard to breathe – for example, his ribs moving in and out more than usual, and his nostrils flaring.
+You might notice signs that your child is working hard to breathe – for example, their ribs might move in and out more than usual, and their nostrils might flare.
 You might also hear a high-pitched whistling sound called a ‘wheeze’ when your child breathes out.
 In severe cases, your child’s lips might look blue.

-Your child might be hard to feed and she might get quite upset.
+Your child might be hard to feed, as well as irritable and upset.

 Bronchiolitis is usually at its worst on the second or third day, but it can last for up to 10 days.
 As your baby improves, the wheezing and the fast breathing settles.
-The cough can last longer.
+The cough can last for up to four weeks.

 You should take your child to see your GP if your child:

-- is breathing very fast or has irregular breathing
+- is breathing very fast or has difficulty breathing

 - is coughing and distressed